Find Affordable College Courses

 Of the 110 students majoring in ME at U-M, 75% are male and 25% are female.

-A rank of #3 on this year’s list means University of Michigan - Dearborn is a great place for mechanical engineering students working on their master’s degree.
+The in-demand master’s degree programs at University of Michigan - Dearborn helped the school earn the #3 place on this year’s ranking of the most popular mechanical engineering schools in Michigan.
 UM Dearborn is a moderately-sized public school located in the midsize city of Dearborn.

 Of the 66 students majoring in ME at UM Dearborn, 86% are male and 14% are female.